Kaye Ann Legaspi

-Kaye Ann Sioson Legaspi (born 16 January 1995) is a Filipino politician who has been city councilor of Olongapo since 2019.
+Kaye Ann Sioson Legaspi (born 16 January 1995) is a Filipino politician.
+She currently serving as vice mayor of Olongapo since 2025.
+She served as city councilor of Olongapo from 2019 to 2025.
 She is noted in Philippine politics for her leadership position in Aksyon Demokratiko, a major political party in the Philippines, of which she became Vice President for Youth in 2021.
 Legaspi took on national issues in the Philippines even before her entry into politics, and was one of the intervenors who filed a petition to reverse the voiding of the appointment of Chief Justice Maria Lourdes Sereno.

 Early life and education

 Legaspi was born into a family of Chess players.
 She is the youngest daughter of lawyer and chess enthusiast Edmundo Legaspi, who also acts as her trainer.
 Her father is also a high-ranking officer of the National Chess Federation of the Philippines (NCFP).

 At an early age, Legaspi has been competing in numerous chess tournaments, both local and international.
 At 7 years old, she was the chess champion of OCPRISAA, a city-level tournament in Olongapo, and also garnered bronze medals at the Age Group Championships and the 5th Asian Schools Chess Championship.
 On 2006, she represented the Philippines at the Asian Schools Chess Festival held in Singapore.
 She competed in the girls under-11 category against the representatives of Malaysia, Singapore, India, Sri Lanka, South Korea, and Indonesia.

 Legaspi graduated from the University of Asia and the Pacific (UA&P).
 After graduating at the UA&P, she enrolled at the Arellano University School of Law.